raahim-irfan/raahim-irfan/README.md

 - 👋 Hi, I’m @raahim-irfan
 - 👀 I’m interested in science, DIY, innovation and technology
-- 🌱 I’m currently learning Pythom
+- 👀 I’m currently the CTO at Scientific Dialogue
-- 💞️ I’m looking to collaborate on beginner Python projects.
 - 📫 Reach me at raahim.i@outlook.com

 <!---